 As a restaurant owner, here are some key points to note when it comes to accommodating service animals in your establishment.

-Follow Federal Guidelines
+Federal Law and ADA Guidelines

 Under the Americans with Disabilities Act, service animals are expressly distinguished from pets by the function they serve.
 You may instantly think of the seeing eye dog guiding a handler through traffic, but service animals assist with a wide variety activities of daily living, such as retrieving medications or alerting the hearing impaired to emergencies when they arise.
 The ADA recognizes all breeds of dogs and even exempts handlers from municipal breed restrictions.